-- Form the scraps into another 1 inch thick piece and cut out as many biscuits as you can.
-These won't be quite as soft as the first cutting but they will still be good.
+- Form the scraps into another 1-inch thick piece and cut out as many biscuits as you can.
+These won't be quite as soft as the first cutting, but they will still be good.

-- Any left over scraps can be formed into a single biscuit.
+- Any leftover scraps can be formed into a single biscuit.
 It won't be as soft as the first or second cutting, but it will still be good.

-- Put the cut out biscuits in the baking pan and bake for approximately 11 minutes until the tops are lightly browned and the biscuits are cooked through.
+- Put the cutout biscuits in the baking pan and bake for approximately 11 minutes until the tops are lightly browned, and the biscuits are cooked through.

 - Once the biscuits are in the oven, it's time to start the gravy.
 Cook the breakfast sausage until it is crumbled and done.
-Do NOT remove any of the drippings (grease) from the pan.
+Do not remove any of the drippings (grease) from the pan.
 You will need it for the next step.

-- Add the 3 to 4 tablespoons of flour.
+- Add 3 to 4 tablespoons of flour.
 You'll know that you have added enough flour when there is enough flour in the pan to soak up all of the drippings.
 Cook the flour and sausage for 2 to 3 minutes to make sure the flour is cooked thoroughly.

 - Add the 3 cups of milk to the sausage/flour mixture in the pan.
 Turn the heat up to medium/high and start stirring.
 (You'll probably want to check the biscuits in the oven at this point.)

 - Continuously stir the gravy.
-In a few minutes you will notice that it will start to thicken.
-The trail of your spoon will start to show the bottom of the pan and it will coat the spoon when it is lifted up out of the gravy.
+In a few minutes, you will notice that it will start to thicken.
+The trail of your spoon will start to show the bottom of the pan, and it will coat the spoon when it is lifted up out of the gravy.
 Keep stirring and cook for a minute or two more.

 - Turn off the heat and season to taste.

-- Put the biscuits on the plate, add the gravy over the top and enjoy!
+- Put the biscuits on the plate, add the gravy over the top, and enjoy!